 Prerequisites: COMD 2999, COMD 5050, and Grade Point Average of 3.0.
 A supervised experience in a university, community, or home-based setting requiring application of assessment and treatment procedures to individuals with mild to moderate articulation, language, fluency, voice, and hearing communication disorders.
 This course will include a weekly seminar on topics related to the profession.

-COMD 5110 Science in Communication Disorders
+COMD 5110 Science and Research in Communication Disorders

-Advanced theoretical and applied experimental design and implementation in communication disorders.
+Advanced theoretical, statistical, and applied experimental designs, including implementation for single-subject and group design in communication disorders.

 COMD 5120 Aphasia and Other Neurogenic Disorders